July 25, 2023

 What Is an Edwardian Cluster Ring?

-Cluster rings are rings that feature multiple diamonds, typically huddled close together, creating the impression of one sizeable gem.
-These rings may have a larger center stone with smaller accent stones surrounding it, or they may consist of similarly sized gems.
+Cluster rings are rings that feature multiple diamonds, typically huddled closely together, creating the impression of one sizeable gem.
+These rings may have a larger center stone with smaller accent stones surrounding it, or they may consist of similarly sized gems throughout.
 Halo rings are technically a type of cluster too.

 Edwardian cluster rings come from the Edwardian era, named after the English monarch King Edward VII.
-The era spans from the end of the 19th century until the appearance of Art Deco, making these rings valuable antique pieces over 100 years old.
-Let’s see the top 20 Edwardian cluster rings.
+The era spans from 1901 until 1915, around the beginning of the Art Deco era, making these rings valuable antique pieces over 100 years old.
+Now that we’ve established some background information, let’s dive into our top 20 Edwardian cluster rings.

 1. Lagos Ring